-Equipment lessors may also use other research or qualitative information to supplement or adjust their findings.11 In the same way that an executive might modify his demand forecast based on a newspaper article or insight from a sector expert, these sources may reveal likely future trends missing from industry data.
-For instance, executives at ABC Equipment Finance might learn that transportation companies have increased their demand for used trucks and are seeking out new leasing agreements in light of low gasoline prices.
-This information, paired with continued low oil prices, could indicate that truck transportation will be a source of positive growth in 2016.
+Equipment lessors may also use other research or qualitative information to supplement or adjust their findings.
+In the same way that an executive might modify his demand forecast based on a newspaper article or insight from a sector expert, these sources may reveal likely future trends missing from industry data.
+For instance, executives at ABC Equipment Finance might learn that oil producers in North Dakota are expecting to ramp up production in light of rising oil prices and lower extraction costs - which should drive demand for both energy extraction equipment and rail cars.